playbenny/benny_manual/docs/blockipedia.md

 ### seq.analogue
 - A simple 'analogue-style' step sequencer.
 Each step has note, vel, and on/off.

-- Unlike many other sequencers in benny, adding more voices adds more playheads traversing the same sequence.
+- Adding more voices adds more playheads traversing the same sequence.

 - You can clock this sequencer from midi or from audio pulses, or you can use an audio signal to set the playhead position, enabling audio-rate scanning of the sequence.